I would ride with you upon the wind and dance upon the mountains like a flame

 I have to tell you I was scared; thoughts of “what the hell am I doing?” coursed through my veins as I packed my bag but then a voice from deep inside was starting to talk to me about collective healing.
 I didn’t really understand it but through conversations with friends I realised that this walk was about much more than me.

 On day four as I started to climb the biggest mountain of my trip, in boots that were too small and a backpack that was too heavy my head was full of doubts and fears, questioning every step.
 “How the hell is this going to help anyone?”
 “This is such a stupid idea.”
 “What am I doing?”
 Believe me when you're stuck in your head it makes walking up a very steep incline really hard.
 But over the next 4 hours as I climbed to the top, things started to transform.

-The crazy talk in my head started to soften as I began to feel grateful.
+The chatter in my head started to soften as I began to feel grateful.
 Grateful that I had the opportunity to choose this walk, that I was walking in peace and not to get away from danger, or to find water and food.
 Not only had I chosen this walk but I had been supported by my friends in ways that were beyond any expectations, my gratitude for them overshadowed the size of the mountain.